-Most HEDIS® measures only count client interactions with licensed mental health professionals toward meeting the requirements of the particular performance measures.
+Most HEDIS9 measures only count client interactions with licensed mental health professionals toward meeting the requirements of the particular performance measures.
 However, CCBHCs frequently use unlicensed, qualified staff to meet service needs that in other settings would be delivered by licensed staff; this requires analysis that differs somewhat from traditional HEDIS measures.
 CCBHCs should capture data that backs up involvement of unlicensed staff, including peers.
 When required to report HEDIS measures that do not include qualified providers, such as Follow-up After Hospitalization for Mental Illness (FUH), the CCBHC should also report the same measure including any follow-ups by unlicensed providers.
 This provides a more accurate measure of the actual care the clients received and makes more sense in the context of substantial payments being made for unlicensed health care providers involved in hospital follow-ups in both the CCBHC and Health Home for Chronic Conditions Medicaid programs.
-While CCBHCs must report the above required measures using the stipulated provider specifications, they should concurrently report the same measures calculated using both licensed and unlicensed staff, with notation that it is a more accurate representation of the actual services provided.
+While CCBHCs must report the same measures using the stipulated provider specifications, they should concurrently report the same measures using both licensed and unlicensed staff, with notation that it is a more accurate representation of the actual services provided.

 Figure 2.
 Some HEDIS follow-up measures allow for inclusion of peer support services.

-HEDIS measure: Peer Support Service With any Diagnosis of SUD or Drug Overdose

-HCPCS:

-Go177 - Training and educational services related to the care and treatment of patient's disabling mental health problems

-Hoo24 & Hoo25 - Behavioral health prevention information dissemination service

-Hoo38 - Self-help/peer services

-Hoo39 & Hoo40 - Assertive Community Treatment program

-Hoo46 - Mental health services not otherwise specified

-H2014 - Skills training and development

-H2023 - Supported employment

-S9445 - Patient education, not otherwise classified, non-physician provider

-T1012 - Alcohol and/or substance use services, skills development

-T1016 - Case management

-ICD-10: F10.xx-F19.xx or T40. xxxx-T43.xxxx, T51.xxxx
+HEDIS measure: Peer Support Service With any Diagnosis of SUD or Drug Overdose Hoo46 - Mental health services not otherwise specified to the car PCS: H2014 - Skills training and development Go177 - Training and educational services related to the care and treatment of patient's disabling H2023 - Supported employment mental health problems S9445 - Patient education, not otherwise H0024 & H0024 & H0025 - Behavioral health prevention classified, non-physician provider information dissemination service T1012 - Alcohol and/or substance use services, skills development Hoo38 - Self-help/peer services H0039 & H0040 - Assertive Community T1016 - Case management Treatment program ICD-10: F10.xx-F19.xx or T40. xxxx-T43.xxxx, T51.xxxx